Click Here for Our Recommended Antivirus for Your Device

 1. It is a straightforward and reliable test.

-2. A Z-score can be used for a comparison of raw scores obtained from different tests.
+2. A Z-score can be used to compare raw scores obtained from different tests.

 3. While comparing a set of raw scores, the Z-score considers both the average value and the variability of those scores.